sheebz/phantom-proxy/api.md

 Executes functionToEvaluate in phantomJS browser.
 Once function executes, callbackFn will be invoked with a result parameter.
 The Third and sebsequent arguments represent optional parameters which will be passed to the functionToEvaluate function when it is invoked in the browser.

 ## Events
-The following events are supported:
+The following events are supported, see [PhantomJs Docs](https://github.com/ariya/phantomjs/wiki/API-Reference) for more information.

 <table><thead><th>Event Name</th><th>Notes</th></thead>
 <tbody>
 <tr><td>urlChanged</td><td></td></tr>